 Who we are...

 AQUANAUTS ADAPTIVE AQUATICS is a non-profit organization whose activities are conducted utilizing the guidelines developed by HANDICAPPED SCUBA ASSOCIATION facilitating Adaptive SCUBA Programs for the purposes of community outreach activities; providing all participants with a sense of accomplishment, self-confidence, and independence.

-Our purpose is to provide aquatic therapy and rehabilitation for the benefit of military veterans, people living with disabilities, and other special needs groups for the purposes of social interaction, life enrichment, and rehabilitation.
+Our purpose is to provide the adaptive sport of SCUBA Diving for the benefit of military veterans, people living with disabilities, and other special needs groups for the purposes of social interaction, life enrichment, and wellness.

 The Handicapped Scuba Association (HSA), founded in the 1980s, is the leader in disabled dive training.
 HSA operates as an independent training and certifying agency; and offers programs in conjunction with PADI, NAUI, SDI, and SSI.
 Handicapped Scuba Association’s program was developed at the University of California-Irvine and is recognized by the Council for National Cooperation in Aquatics (CNCA), Undersea Medical Society (UMS), and Our World Underwater (OWU) which together formed the basis for the Physical Performance Standards used today in the Multilevel Certification for Divers with Disabilities and Veteran Rehabilitation.